softlang/yas/docs/index.md

-# Established languages
-* [ANTLR](languages/antlr.html): The ANTLR tool and language for parsing and processing string languages.
-* [DCG](languages/dcg.html): A grammatical notation based on logic programming.
-* [DOT](languages/dot.html): The input language of the Graphviz tool for describing and rendering all kinds of graphs.
-* [HTML](languages/html.html): A standard markup language for web pages and web applications.
-* [Haskell](languages/haskell.html): A standardized, general-purpose purely functional programming language, with non-strict semantics and strong static typing.
-* [JSON](languages/json.html): A dictionary-based interchange format.
-* [Java](languages/java.html): A general-purpose programming language that is concurrent, class-based, object-oriented, and (as of version 8) functional.
-* [Markdown](languages/markdown.html): A markup-based documentation language.
-* [Prolog](languages/prolog.html): A general-purpose logic programming language associated with artificial intelligence and computational linguistics.
-* [Python](languages/python.html): An interpreter-based multi-paradigm general purpose programming language with a dynamic type system
-* [XML](languages/xml.html): A markup-based interchange format.

 # Fabricated languages
 * [ASL](languages/asl.html): A simple language for algebraic specification.
 * [BAL](languages/bal.html): A trivial stack- and address-based assembly language; memory access and jumps use symbolic names rather than ints.